Part A: Course Overview

 Course Description

 Java Programming Studio is a studio-based course that focuses on the acquisition and development of fundamental technical and professional skills for computing.
-The studio-based approach provides an authentic problem setting.
+The studio-based approach provides an authentic software development experience.
 Theory and practice are blended in the application of learning centred on development.

-In Java Programming Studio students explore how to build software, through learning how to build a simple fully functional data-driven website.
-Students learn about fundamental concepts in User-Centred Design (UX/UI) and Database System that explore the front-end-to-back-end of software development.
-Students integrate theory and practice across these concepts together in the Studio Project.
-In a studio-long project, students put into practice the theoretical concepts through your programming skills to make a fully functional website.
+In Java Programming Studio students learn how to build a simple fully functional data-driven website.
+Students learn about concepts in User-Centred Design (UX/UI) and Database Systems that explore the front-end to back-end of software development.
+Students integrate the theory and practice across these concepts in the Studio Project.
+In the Studio Project, students put into practice the theoretical concepts through their programming, database, and user centred design skills to make a fully functional website.

 This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.